Updated June 21, 2023

 docker -c ‘CMD echo “HelloWOrld!!!”’ helloworld.tar my-imported-img:v4

 10. let’s say we have to add a file to the previous image.
 We can do this in two ways; the first is to edit the Dockerfile and rebuild the image or run a container using this image, create the file, export the container, and then import it as a new Docker image.
 The easy way is to run a container, make the required changes, export it, and import it as a Docker image.

 Explanation: In the above example, created a new container using the ‘my-image:v1’ and connected to it; created a testfile.txt and populated some data in it.
 Exported that container and imported it as a Docker image named ‘my-imported-img:v5’ and ran a new container using this newly imported image, and when we can see that the ‘testfile.txt’ also exists in this container.

 - It is very useful if we have to make minor changes to the existing image but do not want to rebuild the Docker image as it takes much time to rebuild from scratch again.
 It saves our time by avoiding the rebuilding process of the image as well.

 - We can share the Docker images with others without using the Docker registry as we can export it as a tar file and share the tar as we share regular files, and one can import it using Docker import.

 - It is also useful to create a single-layer Docker image file that is sometimes required to improve the performance, etc.; however, it is not recommended by Docker.

 docker image history my-imported-img:v5

-Docker Import is a great tool that helps us to save the time by avoiding the re-build process of Docker image for minor changes and also to share the Docker image with others without Docker registry, however, we have ‘load’ and ‘save’ command to backup or share the Docker image.
+Docker Import is a great tool that helps us to save time by avoiding the re-build process of Docker images for minor changes and also to share the Docker image with others without a Docker registry.
+However, we have ‘load’ and ‘save’ commands to back up or share the Docker image.
 It only works with the container.
-We mostly use this to improve the performance of the container as it creates a single layer Docker image.
+We mostly use this to improve the performance of the container as it creates a single-layer Docker image.